Keyhole (film): Plot

 The gang of Ulysses Pick (Jason Patric) shoots its way into his former home, which the police have surrounded, with a hostage and a stuffed wolverine (named "Crispy") in tow.
 Big Ed, the gang's second-in-command, then evicts the dead gangsters (who seem otherwise alive), after asking them to identify themselves: "Those of you who have been killed, stand facing the wall."
 They leave reluctantly, and the gang waits for Ulysses.
 The film's narrator, the ghost of Ulysses's father-in-law Calypso/Camille (Louis Negin), reveals that the house is haunted (and not only by him) because although a house's happiness is able to vacate the premises after its inhabitants have left, its sorrow is doomed to remain inside forever.
 This house had once belonged to Ulysses and his four children with his wife Hyacinth (Isabella Rossellini).

 Ulysses himself arrives, carrying a drowned young woman named Denny.
 After entering the house, Denny is able to stand under her own strength, and seems alive although injured and blind.
 She reveals that she can hear the thoughts of Ulysses as he wanders through the house, examining the objects that he had previously left behind.
 Calypso reveals that Hyacinth remains in Ulysses's former bedroom at the top of the house, where she has chained him (her father's ghost).
-Ulysses and Denny join the gang, who are confused about their plan (and don't understand why the police haven't shot their way into the house).
-Ulysses deflects questions about the plan and claims that the police won't enter the house while the storm is still in force.
+Ulysses and Denny join the gang, who are confused about their plan (and do not understand why the police have not shot their way into the house).
+Ulysses deflects questions about the plan and claims that the police will not enter the house while the storm is still in force.
 Big Ed, annoyed at being kept in the dark, criticizes Ulysses for adopting Heatly after he killed one of Ulysses's sons, and is thrashed.